-The zoning map shows how the community is divided into different use districts or zones, such as zones for residential, commercial, mixed use, public, and open space.You can access the current zoning map at the link below.
+The zoning map shows how the community is divided into different use districts or zones, such as zones for residential, commercial, mixed use, public, and open space.You can access the current zoning map in two formats: 1) a PDF mapbook or 2) a searchable web-based GIS map.
+With the web map, you can turn on zoning in the layer list on the right side of the screen.
+You can access the map with the following links.

 For some City areas (mostly east of I-5), the zoning map may show properties are in a Specific Plan (also commonly known as Master Plans or Area Plans).
 There are Specific Plans for Forster Ranch, Marblehead Coastal, Marblehead Inland, Pier Bowl, Rancho San Clemente, Talega, and West Pico Corridor.
 Specific Plans identify development standards, design guidelines, and other long-range planning information for a certain sub-area of the City.
 If a property is within a Specific Plan area, you need to refer to the land use map in the Specific Plan to identify the zoning or land use of a property.
 Specific Plan properties are shaded grey on the Zoning map with the Specific Plan name labeled on the zoning map page (for a list of specific plans, see below).
 To access Specific Plans and Specific Plan land use maps, click the links below.